kudashevs/mispronounced-words/README.md

 <a href="https://youglish.com/pronounce/AI/english"><img src="https://user-images.githubusercontent.com/15892462/183304058-dbe9d1e4-247d-4801-8f2d-e7c218b65293.png" alt="Youglish" /></a>
 <small>language icons below the search form give the possibility to filter videos by a specific accent</small>
 </p>
-The important thing here, that a service should have the possibility to select a specific accent.
+The important thing here is - that a service should have the possibility to select a specific accent.
 </li>
 </ul>
 </dl>